-South Cumbria Rivers Trust (SCRT) are about to start practical work on an exciting urban Natural Flood Management (NFM) project in the heart of Kendal, South Cumbria.
+South Cumbria Rivers Trust (SCRT) have just completed an exciting urban Natural Flood Management (NFM) project in the heart of Kendal, South Cumbria.

 We have been scoping and developing the project for over two years, as part of the Environment Agency, DEFRA funded, Cumbria NFM programme.
 Now with all permissions in place, practical interventions are due to start the beginning of August.
 The site has been offered by South Lakeland District Council (SLDC), the landowners, as a candidate site for the research, development and demonstration of NFM techniques.
 The proposals have been developed by SCRT and supported by The Friends of Nobels Rest, Environment Agency (EA), SLDC, Catchment Designs Ltd, RG Parkins and Cumbria County Council.

-We will be using this site to test how effective NFM techniques are in urban areas.
+The site is being used to test how effective NFM techniques are in urban areas.
 We have done a number of rural NFM works, which you can view here.

-The project will open up approx. 90 metres of culverted watercourse running through the site.
+The project has opened up approx. 90 metres of culverted watercourse running through the site.

-A meandering stream will be created running into bunded wetland areas with stormwater attenuation capacity.
+A meandering stream has been created, running into bunded wetland areas with stormwater attenuation capacity.
 Attenuation capacity refers to the storing of storm water in high flows to allow for the slow release of water through the ground or by other means.
-In this example, it will then reconnect to the culvert downstream.
+In this example, it then reconnects to the culvert downstream.

-We will install two Leaky Dams to demonstrate how these features are designed to store and slowly release flood water onto during flood events.
+We have installed two Leaky Dams to demonstrate their design to store and slowly release flood water onto during flood events.
 Again, we have a number of examples of different Leaky dams we have used in recent NFM projects.

-Finally, planting of native tree species and wetland species will provide amenity, aesthetic and biodiversity benefits.
+Finally, we will be planting native tree species and wetland species in the near future that will provide amenity, aesthetic and biodiversity benefits.

 - De-culverting and de-commission of the existing stone-walled culvert through the site,